FATNESS TO FITNESS BLOG 2022...

 The job and the injuries, combined with my lack of willpower and decision not to worry too much about what I ate means that now I've weigh in at 22 stone 3 pounds.
 That puts me back almostto the beginning of my journey on July 1st 2019.
 However, I'm quite confident that I can shift this newly arrived weight off again.
 I need a new target so am thinking of trying to lose seven stone in a year, tricky but achievable especially as the first two or three stones should come off quite quickly

 We'll see how it goes but another reason for getting back on the horse, so to speak, is my mental health.
 While I'm far from a sufferer of any serious MH issues, I do feel a lot worse these days now I've lost the benefit of going out for a walk along the railway path.
 To be honest, in the first lockdown, the path wasn't a great place to be as it was sometimes too busy to enjoy.
 That's great in the bigger picture but selfishly from my personal point of view, I just couldn't enjoy the last few weeks of walking on there.

 As someone that spends a lot of time in front of a PC, I genuinely enjoyed the break from it all and the ability to walk in a field, along the cycle path, beside a river, climbing a hill etc. So all in all, hopefully it's back to "business as normal", I hope.
-Will try to update the blog regularly and am determined to achieve the 5k steps every day too.
+Will try to update the blog regularly and am determined to achieve a three mile walk every day too.
 Thanks for following, and let's hope the weight starts falling back off again soon.